 As full-time employees of UHS, residents receive a competitive annual stipend of $57,000 plus excellent employee benefits.
 Residents are also appointed as Clinical Instructors with The University of Texas at Austin College of Pharmacy and University of the Incarnate Word Feik School of Pharmacy.

 Learn more about University Transplant Center

 The University Health System PGY2 Solid Organ Transplant Pharmacy Residency Program builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 Pharmacy Residency training to contribute to the development of clinical pharmacists in the specialized area of Solid Organ Transplant Pharmacy practice.
 The PGY2 Residency provides residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge, and incorporating both into the provision of patient care that improves medication therapy.
 Residents who successfully complete this accredited PGY2 Solid Organ Transplant Pharmacy Residency should possess competencies that qualify them for clinical pharmacist and/or faculty positions related to solid organ transplantation.

-The University Health System PGY2 Solid Organ Transplant Pharmacy Residency Program provides a challenging, well-rounded training environment in a variety of solid organ transplant types, including but not limited to kidney, pancreas, liver, and lung transplants.
+The University Health System PGY2 Solid Organ Transplant Pharmacy Residency Program provides a challenging, well-rounded training environment in a variety of solid organ transplant types, including but not limited to kidney, liver, and lung transplants.
 Residents will have opportunities to care for pediatric and adult patients, transplant donors and recipients, and both inpatients and outpatients, throughout all phases of transplant care including pre-, peri-, and post-transplant.
 In addition, residents will demonstrate leadership and practice management skills and complete a transplant research project.